RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 You can find examples of configuration files in the "shared" directory: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share

-Pay close attention to units!
+**Pay close attention to units as we used different ones in different sections!**

 # Kinematics (JSON)

-All kinematics files contains the DH parameters.

 ## PSMs